Harris, Katherine D.

 B.A. in English, California State University, Los Angeles (May 1994).

-Dr. Harris, an Associate Professor in the Department of English and Comparative Literature, San José State University, specializes in DIGITAL HUMANITIES, Digital Pedagogy, Romantic-Era and Nineteenth-Century British literature, women’s authorship, the literary annual, textuality and hypertextuality.
+Dr. Harris, a Professor in the Department of English and Comparative Literature, San José State University, specializes in DIGITAL HUMANITIES, Digital Pedagogy, Romantic-Era and Nineteenth-Century British literature, women’s authorship, the literary annual, and textuality.
 See triproftri blog for current & updated research work, upcoming talks, latest cv.